Mayank-UK/hotel_website/README.md

 -   ## Introduction

-    -   This is a portfolio project.
+    -   This is a personal redesign of hotel terra jackson hole.

 -   ## Getting started